Balikpapan, Adang and Apar Bays IMMA

-Balikpapan, Adang and Apar bays in East Kalimantan, Indonesia provide core habitat for Endangered Irrawaddy dolphins (Orcaella brevirostris), Vulnerable dugongs (Dugong dugon) and finless porpoises (Neophocaena phocaenoides) and Near-threathened Indo-Pacific bottlenose dolphins (Tursiops aduncus).
-Irrawaddy dolphins and dugongs mostly occupy the inner bay areas, while finless porpoises and Indo-Pacific bottlenose dolphins occur in the rivermouths and nearshore waters of each bay.
+Balikpapan, Adang and Apar bays in East Kalimantan, Indonesia provide core habitat for Endangered Irrawaddy dolphins (Orcaella brevirostris), Vulnerable dugongs (Dugong dugon) and finless porpoises (Neophocaena phocaenoides) and Near Threatened Indo-Pacific bottlenose dolphins (Tursiops aduncus).
+Irrawaddy dolphins and dugongs mostly occupy the inner bay areas, while finless porpoises and Indo-Pacific bottlenose dolphins occur in the river mouths and near shore waters of each bay.
 All three bays serve as feeding, mating, calving and nursing areas for Irrawaddy dolphins.
 Genetic samples collected from Irrawaddy dolphins in Balikpapan Bay contained a unique haplotype, and demonstrated the population’s genetic divergence from other sampled South(east) Asian populations.
-Within the IMMA population estimates are only available for the Irrawaddy dolphin population in Balikpapan Bay, which ranged between 66-47 individuals in the period between 2000-2015.
+Within the IMMA, population estimates are only available for the Irrawaddy dolphin population in Balikpapan Bay, and the best and most recent estimate in 2015 is 73 individuals from mark-recapture analyses.
 The population demonstrated high site-fidelity with up to 54% of individually identified dolphins being re-sighted at least once between survey years.
 The dugong population in Balikpapan Bay was estimated at roughly 12 individuals.

 Description of Qualifying Criteria

 Criterion A – Species or Population Vulnerability